victor369basu/Real-time-stock-market-prediction/README.md

     - Use stored logs for analysis, and model training.
     - Store perormance of the ml model for monitering purpose.
  4. Node.js <img align="left" alt="node" width="26px" src="./images/node.png" />
-    - The entire server aarchitecture is developed with node.js
+    - The entire server architecture is developed with node.js

+## Implementation